YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 - Incorporated insights from previous research phases
 - Established general design direction

-To create the initial wireframes and after examining several competitors we recognize two popular design patterns for building webpages:
+To create the initial wireframes and after examining several competitors we recognized two popular design patterns for building webpages:

 ::GridBlockTwo{frOne="3fr" frTwo="2fr" gap="var(--space-l)"}
 :::GridUnit
 1. ***In-place editing***
-   - With this patterns, found on *Wix*, *Squarespace* and *Tilda*, the edit panel opens as a hover dialog adjacent to the edited content.
+   - With this pattern, found on *Wix*, *Squarespace* and *Tilda*, the edit panel opens as a hover dialog adjacent to the edited content.
-   - This pattern is good it terms of space efficiency and the edit/edited proximity improves the user understating of cause and effect.
+   - This pattern is good it terms of space efficiency and the edit/edited proximity improves the user understanding of cause and effect.
    - This pattern is linked to *tech savvy* or *long term* user that feel comfortable with shifting layouts and lots of moving parts.
 :::
 :::GridUnit